 Today’s post comes from Mark Haberstroh.
 I first met Mark in 2017 during my first experience of working at a legal psilocybin retreat in late 2017, and its very interesting to have read this post and hear his experiences at other retreats since then.
 Also interesting that we both later went on to work with the same retreat in 2019, his fourth center in this post, based in the Netherlands.
-Enough from me, over to Mark…
+With pleasure, over to Mark…

 Working at Legal Psychedelic Retreats Around The World

 When I was 27 I discovered a new purpose in my life.
 I had been getting obsessed with mushrooms and their potential for healing the planet as well as our own minds and bodies.
 Holding space for myself, and eventually friends, I found a new purpose in life.

 This is a path of work I am now devoting myself to.
 Oftentimes vulnerable people are coming to these spaces and being made more vulnerable by the medicine in an effort to heal or overcome trauma.
 Sometimes this can be someone’s last ditch effort at overcoming a deep depression or addiction.
 It is important to be present with people.
 To be there with them as they integrate whatever material comes up during a journey.
 To guide and to hold space for them as they learn to heal themselves.